-U.S. 60 was extended into Arizona on November 20, 1930.
-The tale of US 60 is wrapped with the Becker Brothers who worked tirelessly to get another transcontinental highway through Arizona in the late 1920s.
+U.S. 60 was extended into Arizona on November 20, 1930, following the efforts of the Becker Brothers, who worked tirelessly to get another transcontinental highway through the state in the late 1920s.

-The route of US 60 replaced Arizona 74 (first incarnation) from Ehrenberg east to Wickenburg, and followed US 89 from Wickenburg to Florence Junction.
-From Florence Junction, US 60 replaced Arizona 73 (on a new alignment) to Hon Dah (McNary) and Springerville, then US 260 (US 70) from Springerville to New Mexico.
-US 70 was multiplexed with US 60 from Ehrenberg to Globe between 1935 and 1969.
+The route of U.S. 60 replaced the original Arizona Highway 74 from Ehrenberg east to Wickenburg and followed U.S. 89 from Wickenburg to Florence Junction.
+Beyond Florence Junction, U.S. 60 replaced SR 73 on a new alignment to Hon Dah (McNary) and Springerville.
+Then U.S. 60 overtook U.S. 260 (U.S. 70) from Springerville to New Mexico.
+U.S. 70 overlapped with U.S. 60 from Ehrenberg to Globe between 1935 and 1969.

-Between 1949 and 1952, a number of sections of U.S. 60 between Superior and Globe were realigned and cleaned up to reduce the number of curves and make the road safer.
+A number of sections of U.S. 60 between Superior and Globe were realigned and improved between 1949 and 1952 to reduce the number of curves and make the road safer.

-In 1974, US 60 was truncated at Brenda, where it splits from Interstate 10 in western Arizona.
-In 1992, US 60 was rerouted from the historic Van Buren Avenue/Mill Avenue/Apache Blvd/Main Street alignment to follow Interstate 17, Interstate 10 and former Arizona 360 through the Phoenix metropolitan area.
+In 1974, U.S. 60 was truncated at Brenda in western Arizona, where it splits from Interstate 10.
+U.S. 60 was rerouted in 1992 from the historic alignment along Van Buren Avenue, Mill Avenue, Apache Boulevard and Main Street onto Interstate 17, I-10 and former SR 360 through the Phoenix metropolitan area.

 Grand Avenue (U.S. 60) was modified in 2004 to add grade separated interchanges between Thomas Road / 27th Avenue and Loop 101.
-When constructed, all of the intersections were six way intersections.
+When constructed, all of the intersections were six way.

-The Superstition Freeway (former Arizona 360) was built in phases between 1970 and 1992.
+The Superstition Freeway (former State Route 360) was built in phases.
 The first section, from I-10 to Mill Avenue, opened in 1970, followed by Mill Avenue to Price Road in 1975.
-Price Road to Dobson Road was completed by 1977, followed by Dobson Road to Country Club Drive in 1979.
-Country Club Drive to Gilbert Road was completed in 1981, followed by Gilbert Road to Val Vista in 1983.
-Val Vista Dr to Power Road opened in 1985, with the remainder opened by 1992.
+Price Road to Dobson Road was completed by 1977, and Dobson Road to Country Club Drive in 1979.
+Country Club Drive to Gilbert Road was finished in 1981, followed by Gilbert Road to Val Vista in 1983.
+Val Vista Dr to Power Road opened in 1985, with the remainder by 1992.

 |Begin eastbound U.S. 60 after its junction with Interstate 10 east of Quartzsite.
 This is the first shield on the nearly transcontinental route.
 Photo taken 05/25/03.|